Incentive Compensation

 • Identify top and bottom performers

-A modern ICM system is only as strong as the components it’s built on.
-Each part plays a critical role in ensuring payouts are timely, accurate, and aligned with business goals.
+A modern ICM system is only as strong as the components it is built on.
+Each part plays a critical role in ensuring payouts are timely and aligned with business goals.

 Why Incentive Compensation Management Matters